Do Go On - 207 - The Golden State Killer

 Chloe Warren.

-You think Warren, you think rabbits?
+You know, you think Warren, you think rabbits.

-Ray rabbits Warren, one of the great rugby league commentators.
+Ray Rabbits Warren, one of the great rugby league commentators.

 Oh my God.

-Do you think, Rob?
+Do you think rabs?

-I've never heard of that person.
+I never heard of that person.

 Fittler.